 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover and let rise in a warm place until doubled, about 1 hour.
 Punch dough down.
 Cover and let rest for 10 minutes.

-- Place 1 tablespoon olive oil in a 10-in. ovenproof skillet; tilt pan to evenly coat.
+- Place 1 tablespoon olive oil in a 10-in. cast-iron or other ovenproof skillet; tilt pan to evenly coat.
 Add dough; shape dough to fit pan.
 Cover and let rise until doubled, about 30 minutes.

 - With fingertips, make several dimples over top of dough.
 Brush with remaining tablespoon of oil.
 Blot tomato slices with paper towels.
 Arrange tomato slices and olives over dough; sprinkle with oregano and salt.

 - Bake at 375° for 30-35 minutes or until golden brown.
 Yield: 8 servings.